aneldev/dynadux/README.md

 - [FAQ](./doc/FAQ.md) Frequently asked questions
 - [Use it in React](./doc/React.md) How to use it in react
 - [Examples](./doc/Examples.md) Live examples.
 Examples compared to redux's implementations
-- [Advanced](./doc/Advanced.md) Dispached promises, boost up your app and more.
+- [Advanced](./doc/Advanced.md) Dispached promises, boost up your app and more
+- [Typescript](./doc/Typescript.md) Tips for Typescript implementations
-- [Terminology](./doc/Terminology.md) Terminology of dynadux, (is small!).
+- [Terminology](./doc/Terminology.md) Terminology of dynadux, (is small!)
-- [History, Undo/Redo middleware](https://github.com/aneldev/dynadux-history-middleware) Middleware for History, Undo/Redo and Restore Points.
+- [History, Undo/Redo middleware](https://github.com/aneldev/dynadux-history-middleware) Middleware for History, Undo/Redo and Restore Points
 - [Changelog](./Changelog.md) Changes of Dynadux per semver version